 So given that the Patrick legend is so suspect, how and why has it survived the centuries so well and why should it matter in the 21st century?

 In the early Christian period hagiography was the norm.
 The scribes were early propagandists or ‘spin doctors’.
 Writers talked up their champion and ascribed all kinds of super-human qualities to them to further their cause – in Patrick’s case the creation of Armagh as the ecclesiastical centre for Ireland.
 So legends like Patrick were not unusual and were believed without question as an act of faith for many centuries.
 The people loved a good story well told.

 Even today I have been amazed at the how easily the media and the world of academia buys into the story of St Patrick without question.
-Academics who are normally so sceptical of all other Irish legends and demand provenance for historic manuscripts, accept that ‘Confessions’ and the ‘Letter to Coroticus’ were indeed written by Patrick without any evidence being available.
+Academics who are normally so sceptical of all other Irish legends and demand provenance for historic manuscripts, accept that the documents ‘Confessions’ and the ‘Letter to Coroticus’ were indeed written by Patrick without any evidence being available.
 None dare even raise the slightest doubts!
 This makes me suspicious.
-These outlets – the media and academia – pride themselves on their bjectivity and challenging opinion.
+These outlets – the media and academia – pride themselves on their objectivity and in challenging accepted opinion.
 Why don’t they challenge the Patrick Story?

-The Ulster Museum in Belfast make bold public assertions about the provenance of the Patrick manuscripts, copies of which are on display, but they can produce no evidence to support their claims1.
-The phrase that is widely used is that it is ‘generally accepted’ that these documents were written by Patrick; ignoring the fact that there is little evidence that the author, Patrick, is a real historical figure.
+The Ulster Museum in Belfast make bold public assertions about the provenance of the Patrick manuscripts, copies of which are on display, but they can produce no evidence to support their claims1 and nobody knows where the originals are held, The phrase that is widely used is that it is ‘generally accepted’ that these documents were written by Patrick; ignoring the fact that there is little evidence that the author, Patrick, is a real historical figure.